rcc-uchicago/user-guide/docs/midwayR3/data-transfer.md

 ## Transferring Data to the SDE desktop and then to MidwayR3
-MidwayR3 has no connection to the internet and can only be accessed by loggin in to the SDE desktop.
+MidwayR3 has no connection to the internet and can only be accessed by logging into the SDE desktop.

 !!! warning